cmmattingly/senator_analysis/README.md

 # Description

-First the script pulls the data from das-lab.org and performs preprocessing of the data.
+First the script pulls the data from das-lab.org docs endpoint and performs preprocessing of the data.
 Removing stopwords, white spaces, numbers, and punctuation.

-The script then tokenizes the words creating the texts, creates an id2word dictionary for the lda model, and then converts the id2words into a bag-of-words format for the model.
+The script then tokenizes the words creating the texts, converts tokens into id2word dictionary, and then uses the id2word dictionary into a bag-of-words format for the model.
+These 3 objects are used when running the mallet wrapper.

-We then compute the coherence values for the models with different number of topics within a range.
-Uses the highest coherence value model that has a reasonable number of topics.
+We then compute the coherence values for the models with different number of topics within a range, and use the highest coherence value model that has a reasonable number of topics.

 The script then posts the topics from the new LDA model to the database, and pulls the new topic_ids that have been created for the pushed topics.
 Then creates the doc_top matrix with the new model's topics.